Miller-Inc/.NET-Shortcut-Library/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, email jwmiller006@outlook.com, a response should be expected within two to three days
+To report a vulnerability, email jwmiller006@outlook.com, a response should be expected within two to three days.
+Updates will be applied to the project: CS Library